In a nutshell

 Tarr-Coyne Wild West Playground

-Food in Central Park: Restaurants & Cafés
+Eating in Central Park: Restaurants & Cafés

-2. Le Pain Quotidien: cozy café with sandwiches, salads and coffee
+2. Le Pain Quotidien: cozy café with sandwiches, salads, and coffee

-3. Ballfields Café: small outdoor café with burgers, hot dogs and drinks
+3. Ballfields Café: small outdoor café with burgers, hot dogs, and drinks

-Central Park New York address
+Central Park New York Address

 The official address of Central Park is: Central Park, New York, NY, USA